| Title: | Flexible Non-Linear Least Square Model Fitting |

 The names of the columns in |

-This function helps to explore the dataset before being analyzed with modeler()
+This function helps to explore the dataset before being analyzed with modeler().

-, which is a list containing the following elements:
+An object of class explorer, which is a list containing the following elements:

-A data.frame containing summary statistics for each trait at each x point, including minimum, mean, median, maximum, standard deviation, coefficient of variation, number of non-missing values, percentage of missing values, and percentage of negative values.
+summ_varsA data.frame containing summary statistics for each trait at each x point, including minimum, mean, median, maximum, standard deviation, coefficient of variation, number of non-missing values, percentage of missing values, and percentage of negative values.

-A data.frame summarizing the metadata.
+summ_metadataA data.frame summarizing the metadata.

-A data.frame containing the local minima and maxima of the mean y values over x.
+locals_min_maxA data.frame containing the local minima and maxima of the mean y values over x.

-A data.frame in long format, with columns for uid, metadata, var, x, and y
+dt_longA data.frame in long format, with columns for uid, metadata, var, x, and y

-A character vector with the names of the variables to keep across.
+metadataA character vector with the names of the variables to keep across.

-library(flexFitR) data(dt_potato) results <- dt_potato |> explorer( x = DAP, y = c(Canopy, GLI), id = Plot, metadata = c(gid, Row, Range) ) names(results) head(results$summ_vars) plot(results, label_size = 4, signif = TRUE, n_row = 2) # New data format head(results$dt_long)
+library(flexFitR) data(dt_potato) results <- dt_potato |> explorer( x = DAP, y = c(Canopy, GLI), id = Plot, metadata = c(gid, Row, Range) ) names(results) head(results$summ_vars) plot(results, label_size = 4, signif = TRUE, n_row = 2) # New data format head(results$dt_long)library(flexFitR) data(dt_potato) results <- dt_potato |> explorer( x = DAP, y = c(Canopy, GLI), id = Plot, metadata = c(gid, Row, Range) ) names(results) head(results$summ_vars) plot(results, label_size = 4, signif = TRUE, n_row = 2) # New data format head(results$dt_long)

-objectExtract fitted values from a modeler
+modeler objectExtract fitted values from a modeler object

-## S3 method for class 'modeler' fitted(object, ...)
+## S3 method for class 'modeler' fitted(object, ...)## S3 method for class 'modeler' fitted(object, ...)

 object |